rivtlib-dev/rivtlib.github.io/README.rst

         || declare | data01/values02.csv

-        The declare command imports values from the csv file written by rivt when processing values in other documents.
+        The declare command imports values from a csv file exported by rivt when processing values in previous documents.

     """)